demisto/content/Packs/Endace/Playbooks/playbook_Endace_Search_Archive_Download_PCAP_v2_README.md

+DEPRECATED - This playbook has been deprecated.
+Use Endace Search Archive Download PCAP v3 instead.
 This playbook uses Endace APIs to search, archive and download PCAP file from either a single EndaceProbe or many via the InvestigationManager.
 The workflow accepts inputs like “the date and time of the incident or a timeframe”, “source or destination IP address of the incident”,  “source or destination IP port of the incident”,  “protocol of the incident” and name of archive file.
 Required Inputs -
 Either timeframe  or start and timeframe or end and timeframe or start and end fields.
 Either src_host_list or dest_host_list or ip fields.